ngstack/core/libs/translate/README.md

 }
 ```

-The service will attempt to load resource files only for given set of languages,
+The service will try to load resource files only for given set of languages,
-and will automatically use fallback language for all unspecified values.
+and will use fallback language for all unspecified values.

-By default this property is empty and service is going to probe all language files.
+By default this property is empty and service will probe all language files.
-Active and Fallback languages are always taken into account, even if you do not specify them in the list.
+The service always takes into account the Active and Fallback languages, even if you do not specify them in the list.

 ### Using with your own pipes

-You are not restricted to using only `TranslatePipe`.
-It is possible to use `TranslateService` with your own implementations as well.
+It is possible to use `TranslateService` with your own implementations.

 You can see the basic pipe implementation below: